 Before joining HATLEY, Adam practiced law at the Montreal office of Norton Rose Fulbright (then Ogilvy Renault).
 Previously, he sat on the editorial board of the National Post and was Washington correspondent of The New York Sun.
 He is co-author of two books on Canadian politics.

 In addition to his responsibilities at HATLEY, Adam is an instructor at McGill University’s Department of North American Studies, a fellow of the Montreal Economic Institute and a frequent commentator on public affairs in newspapers, on radio and on television.

-In the voluntary sector, Adam is a director of the Schmeelk Canada Foundation, sits on the Communications Committee of Golf Canada (formerly the Royal Canadian Golf Association), is a member of the Circle of Young Ambassadors of the Montreal Cancer Institute, a board member of Invest Crowdfund Québec, and a co-founder and director of the Saint-Lawrence Consortium, a private club for young business leaders.
+In the voluntary sector, Adam is a director of the Schmeelk Canada Foundation and of the Canadian Taxpayers Federation, is a member of the Executive Committee of the Quebec Chapter of the Institute of Corporate Directors, sits on the Communications Committee of Golf Canada (formerly the Royal Canadian Golf Association), is a member of the Circle of Young Ambassadors of the Montreal Cancer Institute, a board member of Invest Crowdfund Québec, and a co-founder of the Saint-Lawrence Consortium, a private club for young business leaders.

 Adam is a law graduate from Université Laval, has a BA (honours) in history and political studies from Queen’s University and was a Sauvé Scholar at McGill University.
 He is a member of the Quebec Bar.

 Alexandre Meterissian – Consultant

 Alexandre Meterissian has been a consultant at HATLEY since April 2013.
 He is a McGill University Arts graduate with a major in political science and minors in economics and philosophy.
 In September 2013, he will begin a Master of Science in Administration (MSc.), specialized in strategy at HEC Montréal.